pydio/pydio-doc-admin-guide/6_customize_interface/1_logos_wording.md

-In this article we are pushing the branding to have a custom made Cells instance that suits every aspect of your company branding.
-You can change the logos, favicon, background images and much more.
+This article quickly introduces the options you have to fine tune some aspects of the web GUI to comply with you company specific branding.
+To begin with, let's change the main Logo of the application, the favicons and the background images.

 ### Main logo and Background image